 To provide an alternative course of action.
-ELSE can be used following an IF...
-THEN statement.
-See the pages describing the associated keywords and section 16 page 98 for more details.
+ELSE can be used following an IF...THEN statement, an ON...GOTO statement, and an ON...GOSUB statement.
+See the pages describing the associated keywords and chapter 16 for more details.

-560 IF length > 0 THEN PRINT "O.K."
-ELSE PRINT "No good"
+560 IF length > 0 THEN PRINT "OK" ELSE PRINT "No good"